Lone weathered wood hut stands among deserted beige arctic tundra, seen on the Complete Northwest Passage Expedition.

 King William Island

 In 1859, a Franklin expedition tent camp was discovered at Cape Felix.
 Remains attributed to the Franklin expedition have been found at 35 locations on King William Island and on nearby Adelaide Peninsula.
-South of Cape Felix, in Victoria Strait, we hope to visit Victory Point and get close to where the HMS Erebus and HMS Terror were abandoned in 1848.
+South of Cape Felix, in Victoria Strait, hope to visit Victory Point and get close to where the HMS Erebus and HMS Terror were abandoned in 1848.

 Accommodations